aerisarn/mesa-uwp/docs/envvars.rst

    overrides the WSI present mode clients specify in ``VkSwapchainCreateInfoKHR::presentMode``.
 Values can be ``fifo``, ``relaxed``, ``mailbox`` or ``immediate``.
+:envvar:`MESA_VK_ABORT_ON_DEVICE_LOSS`
+   causes the Vulkan driver to call abort() immediately after detecting a lost device.
+This is extremely useful when testing as it prevents the test suite from continuing on with a lost device.
 :envvar:`MESA_LOADER_DRIVER_OVERRIDE`
    chooses a different driver binary such as ``etnaviv`` or ``zink``.